.

 The first book Buffalo Boy Canoe's name appears in is, "The Longest Day", published in 1959 and authored by Cornelius Ryan.
 Buffalo Boy Canoe's name is in the section of the book that lists D-Day veterans that participated in the invasion of Normandy, France and what they do today (in 1959).

 In 2006 " Four Stars of Valor " by Phil Nordyke was published.
-This is the fourth time Buffalo Boy Canoe appears in a book about WW-II and the 505 Parachute Infantry Regiment.
+This is the sixth time Buffalo Boy Canoe appears in a book about WW-II and the 505 Parachute Infantry Regiment.
 In this instance, the author sourced Mr. Canoe's 1958 Cornelius Ryan questionnaire for his new book "The Longest Day".

 (There are approximately 30 links throughout this webpage.
 Double click to see the link.
 This will open the link in a new window.
 To enlarge the linked material, hold the ctrl button down and press the + to the desired size.)